-Our project began in 2018 as a collaboration between the the Maine Department of Inland Fisheries and Wildlife (MDIFW) and the University of Maine.
-The project seeks to support implementation of the wild turkey component of MDIFW’s Big Game Management Plan, which will guide MDIFW’s wild turkey management over the next 10 to 15 years.
+Our project began in 2018 as a collaboration between the Maine Department of Inland Fisheries and Wildlife (MDIFW) and the University of Maine.
+This project seeks to support implementation of the wild turkey component of MDIFW’s Big Game Management Plan, which will guide MDIFW’s wild turkey management over the next 10 to 15 years.
 We will provide data to address the plan’s goal to “Maintain a healthy turkey population below biological carrying capacity while providing hunting and viewing opportunity.”
-Our research will also examine risk factors associated with a recently detected or emerging viral pathogen, Lymphoproliferative Disease Virus (LPDV), in wild turkeys in Maine; data which is important for better understanding and predicting the local impacts of pathogen infection on turkey populations.
+Our research will also examine risk factors associated with a recently detected or emerging viral pathogen, Lymphoproliferative Disease Virus (LPDV), in wild turkeys in Maine.
+The infection and prevalence information we collect will provide a better understanding of pathogen infection on turkey populations and help predict potential local impacts.

 The Field Work